 What I did was to enroll in short courses that wouldn’t require much time and commitment.
 Since I was working full time in the office, I cannot afford to spend time in the classroom.
 So I decided to take courses that are hinged on technology.
-I stated in Entrepreneurship courses in University of the Philippines Open University.
+I stated in Entrepreneurship courses at the University of the Philippines Open University.
 I took certification courses and even courses in Udemy and other e-learning platforms.

-What was the result of these course taking for me?
+What was the result of this course taking for me?
 It opened up opportunities and made me think that the world is so big that I need to explore.
 More importantly, it made me discover what my true calling is.
 It’s difficult to discover that and I hope that you do.

-Test the waters first by taking short courses that would spark the interest in you.
-I’m afraid if you take MBA now and find out that that isn’t for you, you will be wasting time, effort and resources taking something that you don’t like.
+Test the waters first by taking short courses that would spark interest in you.
+I’m afraid if you take an MBA now and find out that that isn’t for you, you will be wasting time, effort and resources taking something that you don’t like.
 It is so hard to regret anything at this point in your life.
-I suggest taking 3-6 month courses that are similar to MBA.
-Take distance learning courses so not to disrupt your current routine.
+I suggest taking 3-6 month courses that are similar to an MBA.
+Take distance learning courses so as not to disrupt your current routine.
 Search for distance learning courses in Universities.
 It’s a win-win for you in the short term since you can discover something about yourself and earn certificates to fatten your resume.
-I took courses in UP Open University because I’ve been always been the UP guy ever since high school.
+I took courses at the UP Open University because I’ve been always been the UP guy ever since high school.
 You don’t need to follow, you should choose where you want to study.

 While you are studying on the side, do actual business stuff like starting a small business that wouldn’t take so much of your time.
 The experience of that is similar to what you will learn in MBA.
 You don’t need to register at first.
 Just to reiterate, just test stuff that interests you.
 You don’t want to be committed to starting a business only using your free time.
 Starting a business requires all of your time.
-You just need to get you hands dirty to see whether that can interest you.
+You just need to get your hands dirty to see whether that can interest you.

 As an end to this advice, I’ll be leaving you with a mental model to assess things.
 Remember that everyone has a plan but most of the time, plans aren’t executed as initially thought of because of the external factors not controllable by us.

 So my last advice, don’t plan!
 But make a path.
-What is a path?
+What is the path?
 It is the process of making the right decision every time you need to decide.
 What is right you may ask?
 The right decision is any decision that is towards your personal vision; a destination that you want to be achieved in 5-10 years.
 You know life makes a lot of detours but make sure the detours have that positive impact on your destination.
 You’ll thank me when the time comes when the dots finally connected or the stars aligned to make you who you wanted to be.